mohamed-morsey/BlueHarvestBank/README.md

 1. **Scalability**: We are using H2 database in embedded mode but it is quite simple to port it to another database system running in client-server mode.
+2. **Extensibility**: Minor changes are required to support more entities, e.g. credit cards.
-2. **Robustness**: Using unit and integration tests to cover as many test scenarios as possible maintains the robustness of the system.
+3. **Robustness**: Using unit and integration tests to cover as many test scenarios as possible insures the robustness of the system.
-3. **Data Integrity**: Data integrity is maintained via using transactions in the critical operations that requires such behavior.
+4. **Data Integrity**: Data integrity is maintained via using transactions in the critical operations that require such behavior.